1. When will application be open?

 For graduate students who have met graduation requirements, the degrees are conferred at the end of every month.

 For more information, please refer to this link: https://www.ntu.edu.sg/education/academic-services/graduation-matters

 *Please note the conferment process may take up to 2 months.

 1. Does the programme provide any financial assistance?

 The MSc in Applied Economics (MSAE) is a self-funded programme.
 All applicants are expected to be financially capable of providing for themselves for the duration of their candidature.

-However, scholarships may be awarded to suitably qualified students.
-For more information, please refer to the Fees & Scholarships section.
+However, awards may be offered to suitably qualified students.
+For more information, please refer to the Fees & Awards section.